tc39/proposal-temporal/docs/cookbook.md

 ### Flight arrival/departure/duration

 Map localized trip departure and arrival times into trip duration in units no larger than hours.
+(By default, differences between ZonedDateTime instances are exact differences in time units.)

 ```javascript
 {{cookbook/getTripDurationInHrMinSec.mjs}}